Secret Service sent White House patrol to check employee: report

 The Secret Service agents were diverted to monitor a rural residence outside La Plata, Maryland, nearly a one-hour drive from Washington.

-Agents were told that then-Director Mark Sullivan was concerned his assistant, Lisa Chopey, was being harassed by her neighbor.
+Agents were told that then-director Mark Sullivan was concerned that his assistant, Lisa Chopey, was being harassed by her neighbor.
 They were sent to monitor the neighbor over a period of two months, the newspaper said, citing three unnamed people familiar with the operation.

-Secret Service spokesman Ed Donovan confirmed an "investigative" vehicle was sent to check on the physical safety of Chopey, an employee, but said that only occurred on the Fourth of July weekend in 2011.
+Secret Service spokesman Ed Donovan confirmed that an "investigative" vehicle was sent to check on the physical safety of Chopey, an employee, but said this only occurred on the Fourth of July weekend in 2011.

 "These checks were conducted over a holiday weekend and ended once the employee was able to contact the local court once it reopened," Donovan said in a statement, noting President Barack Obama and his family were at Camp David in Maryland at the time.